 “Our goal is to assist each person we serve with living a personally meaningful and enjoyable life.”

-Over the past 3 decades, Cooperative for Human Services has developed many creative and innovative housing models that meet the individualized needs and preferences of adults with special needs and their family members.
+Over the past four decades, Cooperative for Human Services has developed many creative and innovative housing models to meet the individualized needs and preferences of adults with special needs and their family members.
 Our core values and person-centered philosophy is evident in all of our homes and supports which:

-- Provide an oasis of comfort, care and rejuvenation, while fostering personal independence and success; and
+- Provide an oasis of comfort, care and rejuvenation, while fostering personal independence and success

 In this model, each individual served has his or her own bedroom.
 Most homes also have at least 2 bathrooms.
 Most of our homes are also fully accessible.
 Homes are located near public transportation when available.
 Each residence also has an agency vehicle for community access to attend appointments, social/recreational activities and events.